mgmt-sa-tiger-team/linklight/exercises/networking_v2/exercises/4-0-tower-setup/README.md

 The output will look as follows:

-> NOTE: you may see warnings as part of the output; you can ignore these.
+> NOTE: you may see warnings as part of the output; you can ignore them.

 ```yaml